Cohen-Macaulay and Gorenstein tangential varieties of the Segre-Veronese Varieties: Cohen--Macaulay and Gorenstein tangential varieties

 \section{Cohen--Macaulay and Gorenstein tangential varieties}

-In this section, we study when a tangential variety $\tau(X)$ of the Segre--Veronese variety $X$ is Cohen--Macaulay or Gorenstein.
-Firstly, we present the description of $G_\Delta$ when it is equal to the whole $\Z^n$.
+In this section, we study the toric geometry of the toric variety $T_\Delta=\Spec \C[S_\Delta]$ and present the complete classification of those tangential varieties of the Segre--Veronese varieties which are Cohen--Macaulay or Gorenstein.
+We begin with the description of the group $G_\Delta$ when it is equal to the whole $\Z^n$.